collective/wc.pageturner/README.txt

 Where possible, we recommend you use package managers to install SWFTools as there are some dependencies that need to be installed.

-If you're using Ubuntu Lucid, the swftools package should now be in the package repositories now:
+If you're using Ubuntu Lucid (10.04) (and possibly later versions, but not Trusty Tahr, 14.04):

   # sudo apt-get install swftools